midorikocak/docsplitter/README.md

 Options:
   -f, --file TEXT      .docx file to split
-  -l, --level INTEGER  Heading Level to split the file --help               Show this message and exit.
+  -l, --level INTEGER  Heading Level to split the file -nn, --noname        If you do not want to have the filename as a prefix for
+                       generated docs.

+  --help               Show this message and exit
 ```
 ### Splitting files